VTQuantMethodsEEB/K.Slack/README.md

 #I developed linear models with multiple variables to determine significant relationships between blood metrics and season.
 I then developed additive models to evaluate if nesting status influenced blood metrics in addition to seasonal effects.
 I then made an interactive model to see if the change in hematocrit between T0 and T60 depended on mass and presence of open wounds.
 I plotted my additive model using the predict function.
 However, I kept getting errors when I tried using the predict function for the interactive model.
 While my code would not run, I still included the code I would have used to plot the interactive model.

+##Week 10##
+#code: Slack_week10and11.
+#data:20_21Waterandblood.csv

+#RESULTS

+#Hellbenders possess physiological adaptations that allow them to modify properties of blood during times of increased respiratory demands.
+Hellbenders harbor leeches which are vectors for blood feeding protozoan parasites, trypanosomes, both of which have the potential to interfere with mechanisms of red blood cell mobilization.
+We took blood samples from individuals across the parental care period and counted the number of leeches at each capture.
+I suspect that leech attachment has seasonal differences so I would like to see if the effect of leeches on baseline hematocrit depend on sampling day.
+I used generalized linear models, with a negative binomial distribution to account overdispersion, to assess how the interaction between total leeches and sampling day affect the response variable, hematocrit.
+The model revealed there is a significant difference in hematocrit between capures at hatching (p-value= <0.05) compared to other sampling days.
+The number of leeches did not significantly affect hematocrit and there was no significance between the interaction with sampling days.
+When plotting the effects, there appears to be a similar trend with vast variability.
+When plotting the data (plot1) the data was very skewed.
+Depite adjusting the disribution to account for many zeros, further investigation using alternative distributions like a zero-inflated models might reveal more reliable results.

+##Week 11##
+#code: Slack_week10and11.
+#data:20_21Waterandblood.csv

+#I used likelihood ratio tests and AIC tests to compare models in order to determine if sampling day, leeches, and open wounds have an effect on baseline hematocrit.
+Both methods delivered similar results in terms of model ranking, however likelihood ratio was more informative in regard to identifying significant factors.